-A resubmitted application should include a letter briefly outlining a response to the prior evaluation.
+An unsuccessful applicant can resubmit a revised application at the next convenient deadline.
+A resubmitted application should include a letter briefly outlining a response to the prior evaluation and noting any revised portions of the application.

 MAINTENANCE OF ACCREDITED STATUS